pbbbl/clean/README.md

 # @pbbbl/clean

-> Forked [clean-deep](https://github.com/nunofgs/clean-deep/tree/v3.4.0p) with new `functionsAndMethods` option for removing functions/methods.
+> Forked [clean-deep](https://github.com/nunofgs/clean-deep/tree/v3.4.0p) with new `methods` option for removing functions/methods.
 Traverses arrays and objects.

 Removes _methods (functions)_ empty _objects_, _arrays_, empty _strings_, _NaN_, _null_, and _undefined_ values from objects.
 Does not alter the original object.